santosh/capitalizr/README.md

-**capitalizr** - It's a utility that lets you capitalize *(upcase the first letter of the words, also called capitalcase)* words in a file, leaving the words which have 3 or less characters.
+**capitalizr** - It's a utility that lets you change the case *(lowercase to uppercase the letter of the words)* words in a file, leaving the words which have 3 or less letters.
 The file looks pretty if it has all words in capitalcase in it.
-I was inspired to create this file/project when I was listening to music.
-Everytime I listen to any new song I try to write its lyrics on my own.
-Just slowing down the playing speed of song didn't help that much, I was suppose to loop the song over a specific time and listen what is being sung, and in hurry I wrote whole the script in lowercase.
-So one day it came in my mind, why not use Python for this?

 ##Requirements:##
  * Unix/Linux